( Located in the 42nd Street Station Mall )

 The first step in repairing uneven wood floors is determining the extent of the issue.
 Is the problem localized to a small area, or is it spread across the entire room?
 Small dips or localized unevenness will cost less to repair than significant warping or large-scale sinking.
 Minor issues may require simple refinishing, while more severe damage could involve structural repairs.

 The type of flooring also plays a significant role in both the repair method and cost.
+Solid hardwood flooring usually requires more labor-intensive repairs like sanding and refinishing, while engineered wood or laminate flooring might be easier and less costly to fix.

 There are several methods for restoring uneven floors, each suited to different levels of unevenness: